Bonhams

 Bonhams is a privately owned international auction house and one of the world's oldest and largest auctioneers of fine art and antiques.
 It was formed by the merger in November 2001 of Bonhams & Brooks and Phillips Son & Neale.
 This brought together two of the four surviving Georgian auction houses in London, Bonhams having been founded in 1793, and Phillips in 1796 by Harry Phillips, formerly a senior clerk to James Christie.

 Today, the amalgamated business handles art and antiques auctions.
-It operates two salerooms in London—the former Phillips sale room at 101 New Bond Street, and the old Bonham's sale room at the Montpelier Galleries in Montpelier Street, Knightsbridge—with a smaller sale room in Edinburgh.
-Sales are also held around the world in New York, Hong Kong, Los Angeles, Paris, San Francisco, Sydney, and Singapore.
-Bonhams holds more than 280 sales a year in more than 60 collecting areas, including Asian art, Pictures, motor cars and jewelry.
-Bonhams has more than 550 staff with some of the world's leading specialists in their fields.
+Bonhams operates two salerooms in London—the former Phillips saleroom at 101 New Bond Street, and the old Bonham's saleroom at the Montpelier Galleries in Montpelier Street, Knightsbridge—with a saleroom in Edinburgh.
+Sales are also held around the world in New York, Hong Kong, Los Angeles, Paris, Boston, San Francisco, and Sydney.
+Bonhams holds more than 450 sales a year in more than 60 collecting areas, including Asian art, pictures, cars and jewellery.
+Bonhams has more than 1,000 staff with some of the world's leading specialists in their fields.